 Surfing does take energy and is a bit of a cardio workout – knowing that fatigue is common in recovery, we will make sure to schedule lots of breaks and keep sessions short to help with pacing energy.

 All this is easier than it sounds, and we will guide you through it with hands-on support in the water.
 It may be useful for you to talk with your medical team prior to attending to help you to decide when would be a good time for you to join us.
 If you would like to talk with our team about this too, please do get in touch.

 Our workshops are designed to offer a space for connection with others, whilst sharing ideas and learning skills that you can take forward in your lives to support your wellbeing.

-All of our workshops have been carefully selected following consultation with adults impacted by cancer and literature reviews highlighting the unmet needs of this group.
+All of our workshops have been carefully selected following literature review and consultation with adults impacted by cancer.
 They will be led by qualified health care professionals, selected for their experience and knowledge in their field.